 Paying that foreign transaction fee hurts, but there are a few credit cards that can offset (or partially offset) those fees based on the type of purchase you’re making.

-Cash-back credit cards offer a set cash back amount which is based on merchant categories such as groceries, gas, and restaurants.
+Rewards credit cards offer a set rewards amount which is based on merchant categories such as groceries, gas, and restaurants.
 Each network (Visa, MasterCard, American Express, etc.) has different category codes, as well as rules and exceptions by region.
 But, the idea is that you can still earn your multipliers even when you’re abroad.
-Here are some of the best cash-back credit cards that will help you reduce your foreign transaction fees while travelling:
+Here are some of the best credit cards that will help you reduce your foreign transaction fees while travelling:

 Scotiabank Gold American Express